ChunAllen/AWS-CDA/Exam Notes/notes-3.md

 * CloudWatch Events

 ### SQS Short Polling vs Long Polling
-* Short Polling - This is the default polling of SQS
+* Short Polling - This is the default polling of SQS, Amazon SQS sends the response right away, even if the query found no messages.

-* Long Polling - makes it inexpensive to retrieve messages from your Amazon SQS queue as soon as the messages are available
+* Long Polling - Amazon SQS sends a response after it collects at least one available message, up to the maximum number of messages specified in the request.
+Amazon SQS sends an empty response only if the polling wait time expires.
+Makes it inexpensive to retrieve messages from your Amazon SQS queue as soon as the messages are available